-Age, relationship, U.S. citizenship, and Social Security numbers will generally be verified with documentation provided by the family.
+In accordance with PIH Notice 2018-24, age, relationship, U.S. citizenship, and Social Security numbers will generally be verified with documentation provided by the family.
 For citizenship, the family's certification will be accepted.
 Citizenship documentation such as listed below will be required.